bfetler/lending_club/README.md

 #### *chi_squared.py*
 Chi-squared plot of Open Credit Lines.
 Plots are in **chisq_plots/**.
 #### *linear_regression.py*
-OLS Ordinary Linear Regression Analysis of Interest.Rate vs. Amount.Requested, FICO.
+Ordinary Least Squares (OLS) Regression of Interest.Rate vs. Amount.Requested, FICO.Average.
 Plots of Scatter Matrix and Histogram are in **l_regression/**.